saberland/saber/website/pages/docs/markdown-features.md

 ### Headings

-Saber automatically injects all markdown headings as `page.attributes.markdownHeadings`, if you have a page:
+Saber automatically injects all markdown headings as `page.markdownHeadings`, if you have a page:

 ```markdown
 # A page